Rent safe and private dog parks hosted by locals

 German Shepherds were also bred to serve as guarding and protection dogs.
 Their natural protective instinct has been utilized to safeguard property, like farms and livestock.

-The German Shepherd's many working roles
+The German Shepherd's Working Roles

 German Shepherds have a long working history.
 Some of the jobs they have performed include: